DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration_new/3d-calibration/circleboard-calibration/circle-board-calibration.rst

-Circle Board Calibration
+Board Calibration
 ========================

-Circle board calibration is the recommended method for performing robot-camera calibration in DaoAI Vision.
+Board calibration is the recommended method for performing robot-camera calibration in DaoAI Vision.
 With this method, the robot shows the calibration plate to DaoAI Vision from different viewpoints.
+We will only discuss the **Circleboard Calibration** here, since there is only one difference in setup between **Circleboard Calibration** and **Chessboard Calibration**.

 The placing of the calibration plate and the poses from which it is detected depend on the camera mount.